AlwaySummit/EnglishCorner/README.md

-# EnglishCorner Service
--only for EG IT project
+# EnglishCorner Service -only for EG IT project
+- Product Purpose

+- Prodcut Prototype

+- Prodcut Intro

-## Service NO.1 -Schedule and Vocabulary
+## Service NO.1 -Automation Schedule System

 Main Features:
 1. Make the class schedule based on user-defined rules.
 2. Customer friendly Weichat miniAPP
 3. Highlight attending people according to date.
-4. Record the words of each session in APP.
+4. Schedule SMS Notification

-## Service NO.2 -Schedule SMS Notification
+## Service NO.2 -Vocabulary Learning Center

 Main Features:
-1.
+1. Editable vocabulary dictionary
-2.
-3.
+2. Vocabulary pracitice based on user-defined rule. (e.g. The fixed time step and number of words tested)
+3. Translation reminder(e.g. When people touch teh word, it will show the Chinese meaning and give a example sentence)

 ## Service NO.3 -Speaker Rating System